-The average rate of dilatation of the cervix during the active phase is at least 1.5 cm per hour in multigravidas and 1.2 cm in primigravidas.
-However, the lower limit of the normal rate of cervical dilatation is 1 cm per hour.
+- The average rate of dilatation of the cervix during the active phase is 1.5 cm per hour in multigravidas and 1.2 cm in primigravidas.
+Therefore, the lower limit of the normal rate of cervical dilatation is 1 cm per hour.

 The cervix should dilate at a rate of at least 1 cm per hour in the active phase of labour.

 3-4 What do you understand by a complete physical examination during labour?